e2thenegpii/documentation/user_manual/pim/sync_thunderbird.rst

 Once you've installed CardBook and Thunderbird do like this:

-1. In the bottom left of the Contacts View (in Nextcloud contatcs) look for a little impeller symbol that looks like this:
+1. In the bottom left of the Contacts View (in Nextcloud contacts) look for a little impeller symbol that looks like this:

 .. image:: ../images/contacts_link.png